- Control+ABC shortcuts

 Control+c Copy – the highlighted text to Paste it elsewhere

 Click here to see the list of the shortcuts for the whole alphabet.

 The Harvard style is a simple, flexible style of acknowledging the books and articles referred to in a document.
 Most universities require a variation of the Harvard style to be used consistently in a thesis or dissertation.
 Click here to see examples of how to use the elements of a reference in the Harvard style for various kinds of publication.
 The example below is for a book.

-Note: The back-to-top links should work in the downloaded PDF.
-If not, please contact me, and I will email you the document.
+Note: If the back-to-top links do not work in the downloaded PDF, please contact me, and I will email you the document.